 Project Overview

-- Crews will replace the ageing streetcar tracks from Bathurst Street to Bay Street, except at the following intersections: Bathurst Street, Spadina Avenue, McCaul Street and Bay Street.
+- The tracks at the following intersections: Bathurst Street, Spadina Avenue, McCaul Street and Bay Street will not be replaced.

-- Crews will remove old concrete / rails, pour new concrete, install new rails, and restore the road.
+- Crews will remove old concrete/rails, pour new concrete, install new rails, and restore the road.

-- Track replacement will ensure reliable service on the busy 506 Carlton streetcar route, which currently transports approximately 26,000 people per day.
+- Track replacement will ensure reliable service on the busy 506 Carlton streetcar route, which currently transports approximately 26, 000 people per day.

-- Crews will upgrade the existing painted bike lanes on College Street from Manning Avenue to Bay Street to separated cycle tracks to improve safety.
-The cycle tracks will be elevated from Manning Avenue to Spadina Avenue and at grade (with cast in curbs) from Spadina Avenue to Bay Street.
+- The cycle tracks will be elevated from Manning Avenue to Spadina Avenue and at grade (with cast in curbs) from Spadina Avenue to Bay Street.

 - From Manning Avenue to Spadina Avenue, the cycle track will be installed in the existing parking layby areas, which will result in a modest loss to street parking.
 81% of street parking will be retained next to the bike lanes outside rush hours.